-Spanning the length of the East River, you can reach the Brooklyn Bridge from DUMBO, Brooklyn, or from New York City in the financial which Chambers St. being the closest metro.
+Spanning the length of the East River, you can reach the Brooklyn Bridge from DUMBO, Brooklyn, or New York City in the financial which, Chambers St. being the closest metro.

-The walk across the bridge is 1.1 miles and offers epic skyline views of the city.
+The walk across the bridge is 1.1 miles and offers epic city skyline views.
 Furthermore, visiting the Brooklyn Bridge is one of the best free things to do in NYC!
 Because of this, it was estimated that 5 million people walked across the Brooklyn Bridge in 2021, and that doesn’t even count the cars and cyclists!
-Because the bridge is so popular with tourists and everyday New Yorkers, the best time to visit is early in the morning before or after rush hour.
+Because the bridge is so popular with tourists and everyday New Yorkers, the best time to visit is early in the morning, before or after rush hour.

 Additionally, when visiting the Brooklyn Bridge, make sure to check out Brooklyn Bridge Park, which is located on the DUMB side.
 You will find lovely picnic lawns, piers, food, and more to explore!

-This popular cruise crosses the Brooklyn bridge and it’s a wonderful way of enjoying this famous New York landmark,
+This popular cruise crosses the Brooklyn bridge, and it’s a lovely way of enjoying this New York landmark.

 Green-Wood Cemetery, Brooklyn

-The Green-Wood Cemetery was established in 1838 (during the Victorian Era) and served as the inspiration for Central Park, Prospect Park, and many other outdoor landmarks in NYC.
-Today, the Green-Wood Cemetery offers four designated National Historic Landmarks in its premises: The Chapel, Fort Hamilton Parkway Entrance, The Weir Greenhouse, and the Gothic-revival gates at the main entrance.
+The Green-Wood Cemetery was established in 1838 (during the Victorian Era) and inspired Central Park, Prospect Park, and many other outdoor landmarks in NYC.
+Today, the Green-Wood Cemetery offers four designated National Historic Landmarks on its premises: The Chapel, Fort Hamilton Parkway Entrance, The Weir Greenhouse, and the Gothic revival gates at the main entrance.
 Today, over half a million people have been buried here, including famous politicians like De Witt Clinton and famous artists like Jean-Michel Basquiat.